Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/02_2way_comparison/2way_comparison.rst

     bool operator!=(int id, const player& rhs)
     {
-        return rhs != id;
+        return !(id == rhs);
     }

 The benefit of writing such extra operators is that if you have an ID and a player, you don't need to construct a temporary player object only to compare them.
 If object construction is expensive, this extra code improves performance.
+If multiple types share a common subobject that needs to be compared, the most resonable implementation would be to add `int get_id() const;$$$keyword func() keyword;` to every type.

+:cch:`std::string`, :cch:`std::string_view` and :cch:`const char*` do not share a common member (each refers to a sequence of characters differently) so instead many operator overloads are present to support every combination.

-There is no need to do such thing with the fraction class - we can rely on implicit construction from integers.
-Fraction is a very cheap type to construct and copy so there is no benefit in writing extra comparison operators.
+There is no need to do such thing with the :cch:`fraction$$$type` class - we can rely on implicit construction from integers.
+Fraction is a very cheap type to construct and copy (it's just 2 integers) so there is no benefit in writing extra comparison operators.
+Very likely each comparison call is inlined and any temporary objects optimized out.

 3-way helpers
 #############

-Sometimes you might already have a comparison helper in the form of a 2-argument function, which returns negative, zero or positive number depending on the ordering between elements.
+Sometimes you might already have a comparison helper in the form of a 2-argument function, which returns negative, zero or positive number depending on the ordering between elements - this style is very popular in C, including standard library functions :cch:`memcmp`, :cch:`strcmp`, :cch:`strncmp`.
 In such case, all comparison operators can use the helper:

 ..
 TOCOLOR